Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Adaptation to unknown smoothness and/or intrinsic dimension

 We assumed in \secref{one} and \secref{two} that the degree of H\"older smoothness $s$ was known, and in \secref{intrinsic} we assumed that the dimension of the underlying support was known, and in both cases, this information was crucially used in the choice of bin size.
 It is natural to ask what can be done when this information is not available.

-\cite{ingster2000adaptive} considers the situation where the smoothness is unknown, again focusing entirely on the one-sample setting in dimension $d=1$.
+\citet{ingster2000adaptive} considers the situation where the smoothness is unknown, again focusing entirely on the one-sample setting in dimension $d=1$.
 He proposes a multiscale chi-squared test, which consists in performing the chi-squared test of \secref{tests1} for each dyadic bin size in a certain range and applying a Bonferroni correction for multiple testing.
-With proper calibration, he shows that the test achieves the minimax rate, which he also derives for the setting where the smoothness is unknown and happens to differ from \eqref{lower1-1} by the fact that $m$ there is replaced by $m/\sqrt{\log\log m}$ factor in the upper bound on $\eps$.
+He shows that the resulting test achieves the minimax rate, which he also derives for the setting where the smoothness is unknown and happens to differ from \eqref{lower1-1} by the fact that $m$ there is replaced by $m/\sqrt{\log\log m}$ factor in the upper bound on $\eps$.
 In what follows, we also study a multiscale chi-squared test and derive a performance bound that, although crude compared to Ingster's, is sufficient to show that not much power is lost when the smoothness is unknown.
-We will leave it as an exercise to the reader to check that the same test is able to adapt to the intrinsic dimension of the underlying support in the context of \secref{intrinsic}.
-We also focus on the two-sample setting and leave it to the reader to work out the details in the one-sample setting (which is simpler).
+We will leave it as an exercise to the reader to check that the same test is also able to adapt to the intrinsic dimension of the underlying support in the context of \secref{intrinsic}.
+We focus on the two-sample setting.